-Start your trip at the awesome Thomas Condon Paleontology Center that features cool fossil exhibits, interpretive programs, and audiovisual presentations on fossils, geology, and the processes of paleontology.
+Start your trip at the awesome Thomas Condon Paleontology Center that features cool fossil exhibits, interpretive programs, and audio-visual presentations on fossils, geology, and the processes of paleontology.
 There’s even a viewing window into the fossil laboratory, where the monument’s paleontologists are hard at work.
 This paleontology center also serves as the monument’s visitor’s center, so come here to chat with a knowledgeable ranger about your visit and get info on the region’s hiking trails and campgrounds.

-Just across the road from Thomas Condon Paleontology Center is the James Cant Ranch House, which is the former monument visitor’s center prior to construction of the shiny new one.
-The 1917 ranch house is now a museum with two surrounding interpretive trails through an historic ranch and orchard landscape.
+Just across the road from Thomas Condon Paleontology Center is the James Cant Ranch House, which served as the monument visitor’s center prior to construction of the shiny new one.
+This 1917 ranch house is now a museum with two surrounding interpretive trails through an historic ranch and orchard landscape.
 It’s worth the stop for a relaxing stroll.
 The River Trail (.5 mile round-trip) is fully accessible to wheelchairs and leads down to the John Day River.
 The Sheep Rock Overlook Trail (also .5 mile) takes hikers to an overlook with a great view of the valley and the river.
 Both are great trails for spotting migratory birds in springtime.

 Take a Hike: The Blue Basin Overlook Trail in the Sheep Rock Unit is one of the must-do hikes of Central Oregon and certainly of the John Day Fossil Beds.
 This loop trail (3 miles RT, 600 feet gain) starts from a parking lot about two miles north of the paleontology center on Route 19.
 Most folks hike the loop clockwise, climbing the dusty path through layered fossil beds to the rim of blue basin and a spectacular vista overlooking the John Day River Valley.
 Keep an eye out on the ground for scurrying rattlesnakes, and look up to the sky to spot circling hawks.